Skip links

 We know, we know…

-These funny Spanish jokes might not be the top-tier jokes ever created, they’re not supposed to make you roll laughing on the floor.
-But we wanted you to know you can use Spanish jokes as a way to learn new vocabulary, know new things about cultures, and as a way to start a new conversation or break the ice with someone!
+These funny Spanish jokes might not be the top-tier jokes ever created, but they’re not supposed to make you roll laughing on the floor.
+But we wanted you to know you can use Spanish jokes as a way to learn new vocabulary, learn new things about cultures, and as a way to start a new conversation or break the ice with someone!

 The possibilities are endless, but the most important thing is… There are millions of ways to keep practicing your Spanish without needing to open a grammar book.